Best Serverless Monitoring Tools

 6. Dynatrace This serverless monitoring system is part of a very advanced cloud-based application and infrastructure monitoring service that integrates AI to increase task automation.

-7. Lightstep This innovative startup focuses on serverless monitoring and it was started by the developer of Google’s own in-house distributed tracing system, which was at the cutting edge of the technology.
+7. ServiceNow Cloud Observability This serverless monitoring package was, until recently, Lightstep, which was started by the developer of Google’s own in-house distributed tracing system.

 The advent of microservices provides a great outlet for web services developers.
 Just like SaaS projects include the processing server with the software that subscribers want to use, serverless microservices offer access to their functionality without having to copy over the software and host it.
 Now, these services are accessed through APIs.
 The user, which is the developer of a mobile app or website, just calls the function that is hosted by the producer of the service.